-^{} EAGLE-I, which stands for Environment for Analysis of Geo-Located Energy Information, is an interactive geographic information system (GIS), created and managed by DOE.
-It allows participants to view and map the nation's energy infrastructure and obtain near real time informational updates concerning the electric, petroleum and natural gas sectors within one visualization platform.
+^{ai} EAGLE-I, which stands for Environment for Analysis of Geo-Located Energy Information, is an interactive geographic information system created and managed by the Department of Energy.
+It allows participants to view and map the Nation's energy infrastructure and obtain near real-time informational updates concerning the electric, petroleum, and natural gas sectors within one visualization platform.